Diet gurus, talking heads on TV, government food pyramids, and your friend who lost 20 pounds…

 There isn’t one smoking gun ‘fat gene’ that makes people gain weight, with a few rare exceptions.
 But there are a lot of minor players in the field of genetics and obesity.
-Quite a few different genes have been found to correlate to an increase in BMI of say a half to one or two points.
+Quite a few different genes have been found to correlate to an increase in BMI of a half to one or two points.
 Knowing how you are genetically predisposed to weighing a little more may help you find a diet that works for you.

 FTO genetic variants have been linked in many studies to an increased risk of obesity.
 Check your FTO variants and read about the possible lifestyle and diet solutions.

-MC4R is a gene involved in regulation of appetite and metabolism.
+MC4R is a gene involved in the regulation of appetite and metabolism.
 Variants in the gene have been linked to a higher risk of obesity and metabolic dysfunction.
 Read more and check your genetic variants in the article Obesity Genes: MC4R.

 Our cannabinoid receptors are involved in more than just getting high on cannabis.
 Some people have more active cannabis receptors which have been linked to increased appetite and weight gain.
-I think of it as a minor case of the munchies.
+I think of it like a minor case of the munchies.
 Check your cannabinoid receptors: Cannabinoid receptors, metabolism, inflammation, and obesity.

-The Gut Microbiome Influence Weight
+The Gut Microbiome Influences Weight